ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/3_Concrete/030002 Concrete Materials and Proportioning.md

 		3. Add to mix at batching plant.
 		4. Maximum concrete slump before addition of admixture to be 3 IN maximum slump after addition to be 8 IN.
 		5. Reference Specification Section 03311 for additional requirements.
-	6. Self-Consolidating Admixture:
+	28. Self-Consolidating Admixture:
 		1. Per ASTM C1017.
-	7. Concrete mix proportioning methods for normal weight concrete:
+	29. Concrete mix proportioning methods for normal weight concrete:
 		1. Method 1:
 			1. Used when combination of materials proposed is to be evaluated and proportions selected to be on a basis of trial mixes.
 			2. Produce mixes having suitable proportions and consistencies based on ACI 211.1, using at least three (3) different water cement ratios or cement contents which will produce a range of compressive strengths encompassing the required average strength.
 			3. Design trial mixes to produce a slump within 0.75 IN of maximum specified, and for air entrained concrete, air content within 0.5 percent specified.
 			4. For each water cement ratio or cement content, make at least three (3) trial strength tests for specified test age, and cure in accordance with ASTM C192.
-			1. Cylinder size: Per ASTM C31.
+			5. Cylinder size: Per ASTM C31.
-			2. Test for strength at 28 days in accordance with ASTM C39.
+			6. Test for strength at 28 days in accordance with ASTM C39.
-			3. Quantity of cylinders per trial strength test:
+			7. Quantity of cylinders per trial strength test:
       1. 6 IN DIA cylinders:
          1. Two (2).
-   1. 4 IN DIA cylinders:
+   8. 4 IN DIA cylinders:
       1. Three (3).

-			1. From results of these tests, plot a curve showing relationship between water cement ratio or cement content and compressive strength.
+			9. From results of these tests, plot a curve showing relationship between water cement ratio or cement content and compressive strength.
-			2. From this curve select water cement ratio or cement content to be used to produce required average strength.
+			10. From this curve select water cement ratio or cement content to be used to produce required average strength.
-			3. Use cement content and mixture proportions such that maximum water cement ratio is not exceeded when slump is maximum specified.
+			11. Use cement content and mixture proportions such that maximum water cement ratio is not exceeded when slump is maximum specified.
-			4. Base field control on maintenance of proper 1 cement content, slump, air content and water cement ratio.
+			12. Base field control on maintenance of proper 1 cement content, slump, air content and water cement ratio.
-			5. See paragraph hereafter for definition of required average strength.
+			13. See paragraph hereafter for definition of required average strength.
-		1. Method 2:
+		2. Method 2:
 			1. In lieu of trial mixes, field test records for concrete made with similar ingredients may be used.
 			2. Use of proposed concrete mix proportions based on field test records subject to approval by Engineer based on information contained in field test records and demonstrated ability to provide the required average strength.
 			3. Field test records to represent materials, proportions and conditions similar to those specified.
-			1. Changes in the materials, proportions and conditions within the test records shall have not been more restricted than those for the proposed concrete mix.
+			4. Changes in the materials, proportions and conditions within the test records shall have not been more restricted than those for the proposed concrete mix.
-			4. Required concrete proportions may be established by interpolation between the strengths and proportions of two (2) or more test records each of which meets the requirements of this Specification Section.
+			5. Required concrete proportions may be established by interpolation between the strengths and proportions of two (2) or more test records each of which meets the requirements of this Specification Section.
-	1. Required average strength to exceed the specified 28 day compressive strength by the amount determined or calculated in accordance with ACI 350, Chapter 5 using the standard deviation of the proposed concrete production facility as described in ACI 350, Chapter 5.
+	30. Required average strength to exceed the specified 28 day compressive strength by the amount determined or calculated in accordance with ACI 350, Chapter 5 using the standard deviation of the proposed concrete production facility as described in ACI 350, Chapter 5.
    1. Flowable Fill:
-	1. A mixture of cement, fly ash, fine sand, water and air having a consistency which will flow under a very low head.
+	31. A mixture of cement, fly ash, fine sand, water and air having a consistency which will flow under a very low head.
-	2. Approximate compressive strength should be 85 to 175 psi.
+	32. Approximate compressive strength should be 85 to 175 psi.
-	3. Fine sand shall be an evenly graded material having not less than 95 percent passing the No. 4 sieve and not more than 5 percent passing the No. 200 sieve.
+	33. Fine sand shall be an evenly graded material having not less than 95 percent passing the No. 4 sieve and not more than 5 percent passing the No. 200 sieve.
-	4. Flowable fill that meets the Colorado Department of Transportation Standard Specifications for Road and Bridge Construction, 2011 Edition, may be used in lieu of the quantities above.
+	34. Flowable fill that meets the Colorado Department of Transportation Standard Specifications for Road and Bridge Construction, 2011 Edition, may be used in lieu of the quantities above.
-2. Allowable Shrinkage:
+14. Allowable Shrinkage:
-	1. Normal weight, water-bearing concrete: 0.042 percent per ASTM C157.
+	35. Normal weight, water-bearing concrete: 0.042 percent per ASTM C157.
+15. Table 1:
-1. Table 1:*1.
-Type of Concrete
+1. Type of Concrete
-1. 28-day compressive strength (psi)
+16. 28-day compressive strength (psi)
-1. W/C Ratio
+17. W/C Ratio
-1. ASTM C33 Size No.
+18. ASTM C33 Size No.
-1. Maximum Aggregate Size
+19. Maximum Aggregate Size
-1. Air Content
+20. Air Content
    1. Normal weight concrete fill and utility encasement concrete
-   1. 3000
+   2. 3000
 45.
    1. 57
    1. 1 IN